Institute of Registries and Notary

-Institute of Registries and Notary (Instituto dos Registos e do Notariado) is a public organization subordinated to the Ministry of Justice, and is dealing with civil registration and registration of entities and vehicles.
+Institute of Registries and Notary (Instituto dos Registos e do Notariado) is a Portuguese public organization subordinated to the Ministry of Justice, and is dealing with civil registration and registration of entities and vehicles.

 History

 The organization passed through number of iterations and reforms.
 In 1945 the General Directorate of Registries and Notaries was created (Direção Geral dos Registos e do Notariado). to oversee On December 22, 1945, the General Directorate of Registries and Notaries was created within the Ministry of Justice, to oversee civil, property, commercial and automobile registration services and notary services.
 In 1950 the Central Register of Wills (o Registo Central de Testamentos) was created.
 In 1959 The General Directorate of Registries and Notaries (Direção Geral dos Registos e do Notariado) now had responsibility for classifying registry offices and organizing the territory.
 In 1986 New Commercial Registry Code establishes the total autonomy of the commercial registry in relation to the land registry.
 On 1 May 2007 the organization received its current name and form when the General Directorate of Registries and Notaries (Direção-Geral dos Registos e Notariado was merged with several conservatórias and registry services in accordance with Decree-Law No. 76/2007.
 In December 2022 workers of the IRN struck for allegedly bad working conditions.
 In 2013 the Civil Identification Institute was merged into the Institute of Registries and Notary.
 In 2017 the Justiça.gov.pt portal was launched aiming at improving service.
 In June 2023 the Portuguese government published the Recovery and Resilience Plan, according to which the IRN would receive substantial investments in the upcoming years hiring additional staff and investing in new IT systems.
 In September that year, the workers' labour union again criticized the government for the lack of resources, which led to long queues.